All Episodes

 I'm not surprised.

-Half hour ago, Andrea Mitchell, in me see news in Washington on her MSNB she show, MSNBC show, interviewed Senator Kerry, who by the way served in Vietnam about the Citibank news that they're gonna be giving out 50% raises.
+Half hour ago, Enria Mitchell, NBC News in Washington, on her MSNBC show, MSNBC show, interviewed Senator Kerry, who, by the way, served in Vietnam, about the Citibank news that they're going to be giving out 50% raises.

-And her question to uh to Lurch was finance and banking committees that are all in the Senate, are you disturbed that Citibank's about to award big pay raises, perhaps to get around the bonus requirements?
+And her question to Lurch was finance and banking committees in the Senate, are you disturbed that Citibank's about to award big pay raises, perhaps to get around the bonus requirements?

 Look, we understand that in the normal course of business, people have to be paid appropriately.